A Collector's Guide to the Folio Society Rainbow Fairy Books

 About the book: The Orange Fairy Book was published in 1906, and it includes 33 tales from Jutland, Rhodesia, Uganda, and various European traditions, including the Hans Christian Andersen classic ‘The Ugly Duckling’.
 This was the last coloured fairy book published by the Folio Society in 2013 and is quite difficult to find second hand.

-The introduction is by British novelist Sara Maitland and it is beautifully illustrated by Croatian artist Tomislav Tomić, whose exquisite and intensely detailed renaissance style you might recognise from some editions of the Hogwarts Library Books.
+The introduction to the FS edition is by British novelist Sara Maitland and it is beautifully illustrated by Croatian artist Tomislav Tomić, whose exquisite and intensely detailed renaissance style you might recognise from some editions of the Hogwarts Library Books.

 The tales: The Story of the Hero Makoma; The Magic Mirror; Story of the King who would see Paradise; How Isuro the Rabbit tricked Gudu; Ian, the Soldier’s Son; The Fox and the Wolf; How Ian Direach got the Blue Falcon; The Ugly Duckling; The Two Caskets; The Goldsmith’s Fortune; The Enchanted Wreath; The Foolish Weaver; The Clever Cat; The Story of Manus Pinkel the Thief; The Adventures of a Jackal; The Adventures of the Jackal’s Eldest Son; The Adventures of the Younger Son of the Jackal; The Three Treasures of the Giants; The Rover of the Plain; The White Doe; The Girl-Fish; The Owl and the Eagle; The Frog and the Lion Fairy; The Adventures of Covan the Brown-haired; The Princess Bella-Flor; The Bird of Truth; The Mink and the Wolf; Adventures of an Indian Brave; How the Stalos were Tricked; Andras Baive; The White Slipper; The Magic Book.